DylanYu/tail/README.md

 # File orgnization

 src - source code

 tail.jar - executable file

+lib - required libs

 README.md - readme file

 testFile - test data

 # Usage

+* You can use our provided JAR file or run as Eclipse project.
-This project have used some libs only supported in **Java 7**, so please make sure you have **JDK 1.7** or higher installed
+* This project have used some libs only supported in **Java 7**, so please make sure you have **JDK 1.7** or higher installed.

-The program is tested in **Windows** platform and performed well.
+* The program is tested in **Windows** platform and performed well.
 Some inconsistencies may occur in Linux and Mac because underline file system implementation is different.

-This program is still fast when the file is large because we read from tail.
+* This program is still fast when the file is large to GBs because we read from tail.

-## Execute jar file
+## Execute JAR file

 We provide -n and -f options to run the program, value for -n could be negative (default) or positive.
 You can execute like:

 	java -jar tail.jar -n 10 -f testFile

 	java -jar tail.jar -n -5 testFile

 	java -jar tail.jar testFile

 	With -f option, any appended data will be printed out to console.

 You can open a text file editor like Notepad++ to add some lines to the file and watch the changes in console.